What International Students Say

 Alex Nicanor Kenmogne Tayou ‘22M — Cameroon

-Honestly, I did not choose Mercyhurst.
-Mercyhurst chose me.
-I love everything about this place.
-First of all, the Graduate Data Science program, the campus, the huge library, and Trinity Green.
+Honestly, I did not choose Mercyhurst; it chose me.
+I love everything about this place, such as the Graduate Data Science program, campus, huge library, and Trinity Green.
 I find campus to be incredibly inspirational and motivating.
 One of my favorite professors was Dr. Mahesh Maddumala who was a very friendly professor.
-He would not only teach us, but also give us career and life advice.
+He would not only teach us but also give us career and life advice.
 It was thanks to him that I was able to program for the first time in my life!
 I would highly recommend Mercyhurst and I have—many times already!

 Marina Boyle ‘21 — Ireland

 Mercyhurst University excels in so many respects and gives all students the opportunity to excel and grow in themselves during their time at the Hurst.
 From academic support to social and volunteer opportunities, getting involved is easy and fulfilling.
 The community on campus is unparalleled, and anyone who walks through the gates will feel like a Laker in no time.
 My decision to attend Mercyhurst was one of the most meaningful in my life.

 When I came to Mercyhurst University, I thought I would face many difficulties, especially because, at the time, there was no other current student from my country nor who spoke my first language.
 However, I only had great experiences.
 The faculty was always there to support all students and make them feel at home.
 That is the reason I consider this wonderful campus my second home.
 So, if you are seeking a place in which you are going to improve your academic skills while having an awesome time, Mercyhurst University will certainly be a great option!